srinathvrao/srinathvrao/README.md

 ### Hi there

 I'm Srinath.
 I'm a Master's Student, studying Computer Science at Arizona State University, in Tempe.
-I'm currently doing a Summer Internship @ ServiceNow, in San Diego, CA!

 #### My Experience

+- Software Engineering Intern at ServiceNow, where I worked on Operating Systems and Text Processing.
-- I was a Machine Learning Intern at AstraZeneca, where I worked on projects in Cheminformatics and Bioinformatics.
+- Machine Learning Intern at AstraZeneca, where I worked on projects in Cheminformatics and Bioinformatics.
-- I was also a Computer Vision Research Intern at IIITDM Kancheepuram, where I co-wrote 2 papers on Face Detection and Recognition in low-illumination environments.
+- Computer Vision Research Intern at IIITDM Kancheepuram, where I co-wrote 2 papers on Face Detection and Recognition in low-illumination environments.
-- I also spearheaded the development of a Full Stack Web application for my Undergrad College's Model United Nations.
+- Spearheaded the development of a Full Stack Web application for my Undergrad College's Model United Nations.

 #### My interests